There are a number of signs that your job interview went badly or you didn’t get the job after an interview, and also some signs it went well.

 Now imagine the interviewer says, “Oh wow, I didn’t realize from your resume that you were leading those people directly.
 Tell me more about your leadership experience and interaction with those people.”

-You might say, “Well, I managed their projects, delegated tasks, and conducted all of their trainings.
+You might say, “Well, I managed their projects, delegated tasks, and conducted all of their training.
 The only thing I didn’t do was their performance reviews, hiring, and firing.”

 Them: “Very interesting.
 How would you describe your leadership when it comes to delegating tasks?”